chaplin89/uSerializer/README.md

     [ASIndex(02)] public ushort          Test_Field2;
 }
 ```
 Then you change your packet to the version 2, in order to add the field Test_Field3 at the end.
-Of course if you simply add the field at the end there'll be a catch: the serializer ends up trying to serialize or deserialize the field also if the versione is 1.
+Of course if you simply add the field at the end there'll be a catch: the serializer will end up trying to serialize or deserialize the field regardless the version number.
 In this case, you can define the structure like this:
 ```csharp
 public class MyClass